 NOTE TO BLOGGERS: Did this week’s events prompt you to write about trends on the workplace talent frontier?
 We welcome your thoughts.
-Post a link on Twitter (include #TChat or @TalentCulture), or insert a comment below, and we may feature it!!
-Check out this recap from Amanda Sterling.
+Post a link on Twitter (include #TChat or @TalentCulture), or insert a comment below, and we’ll pass it along.

-WHAT’S AHEAD: Next week at #TChat Events, we’ll figure out how to create optimism at work and why it matters.
-Switch and Shift’s Shawn Murphy is going to be our guest moderator.
-See more information in the #TChat Preview this weekend, and save the date: Wednesday, March 12!
+WHAT’S AHEAD: Next week at #TChat Events, we’ll take a very special look at forces that are disrupting HR from the inside out, with our guest , Executive Director of HR at LaRosa’s Inc. See more information in the #TChat Preview this weekend, and save the date: Wednesday, March 5!
+Steve Browne